 The Douro river has been the new kid on the block for a couple of years now.
 Every year new ships are being built to try and meet the demand for cruises during April to November.
-Riviera Travel have been using the Douro Spirit in 2015 and 2016, a ship which was originally built for Uniworld.
-So successful have they been that for 2017 they are having their own ship built too – the all new MS Douro Elegance.
+Riviera Travel have been using the Douro Spirit, a ship which was originally built for Uniworld.
+So successful they now have their own ship – the new MS Douro Elegance.

 MS Douro Elegance – What’s it like?